ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

     If you send a rotation value which is not one of postive or negative `0`, `90`, `180`, `270` then this method will do nothing.

-    :arg r: `Number`.
+    :arg r: `number`.
 The rotation value to apply to the page.

     |example_tag|